ucsb-cs148/w25/_lectures/lect11.md

 # Today: Work in Breakout Groups
 * Standup
-* Work on new features and on testing requirement for [lab05](https://ucsb-cs148.github.io/s21/lab/lab05/).
+* Work on new features and on unit testing requirement and peer reports and responses for [lab05](https://ucsb-cs148.github.io/w23/lab/lab05/).
 Discuss best testing frameworks/strategies based on what your team members found out!